inancdemir/secrettheme/README.md

-Welcome to the Rise Theme for Shopify!
+Welcome to the Stellar Theme for Shopify!

-Thank you for choosing Rise, our newest theme designed specifically for Shopify stores.
-Rise is tailored for e-commerce success, combining elegant design with functionality to enhance the shopping experience.
-This README file will help you navigate through the setup, customization, and features of the Rise Theme.
+Thank you for choosing Dtellar, our newest theme designed specifically for Shopify stores.
+Stellar is tailored for e-commerce success, combining elegant design with functionality to enhance the shopping experience.
+This README file will help you navigate through the setup, customization, and features of the Stellar Theme.

 Version
 1.0.1